-The symbols R2-R9 are used by the assembler, but users can use other register names (aliases) that indicate the purpose of the register in the DSP instruction.
+The symbols R2-R9 are used by the assembler, but users can use the register name (alias) to indicate the purpose of the register in the DSP instruction.
 The coding in assembler is as follows.

 Ix: .REG (R8)

 The name Ix is the alias for R8.
 Other aliases are as follows.